 Using the clues in Alexander’s letter, census records, the Transactions of the NHSN and the Illinois Coal Mine Index, I embarked on an extraordinary journey.

-Alex emigrated in the 1850s – inspired like many such, I assume, by the American ideals of ‘Life, Liberty and the Pursuit of Happiness’.
-In Alex’s case, his letter implies that he wanted to escape Britain’s rigid class system and seek equality.
+Alex emigrated in the 1850s – inspired like many immigrants, I assume, by the American ideals of ‘life, liberty and the pursuit of happiness’.
+In Alexander’s case, his letter implies that he wanted to escape Britain’s rigid class system and seek equality.

-He settled in Macoupin County, Illinois, where the Dorsey family had sold off a large piece of land to the North Western Railway and opened three mines of their own.
+He settled in Macoupin County, Illinois, where the Dorsey family had sold off 40,000 acres of land to the North Western Railway, who in turn opened three mines of their own.
 Alex worked as a Day Labourer in the Gillespie Mining Quadrant in the county seat of Carlinville.
 This was common practice amongst the miners of the time, simply going to where they were needed most.
 In 1880 he was recorded as being a miner but, in 1882, B L Dorsey & Son sank their own shaft in this area and, in the coal reports to the Illinois State Geological Survey for 1884 and 1885, he is recorded as Underground Manager of the Dorsey mine, responsible for coal production and the 80 miners working the coal seams.
 The mine would become idle during 1887 due to strike action and was abandoned in 1889.
 I can find no trace of Alex’s working life after that point.

-In his letter, Alex writes that his interest in geology and palaeontology began in the 1860s whilst in America.
-At this time Amos Henry Worthen, a self-taught fossil and mineral collector, was the Illinois State Geologist responsible for surveying the entire Illinois area.
-He gathered a number of leading geologists and palaeontologists to work with him.
-Their work is recorded in an eight-volume set of detailed reports published between 1866 and 1890, the last volume after Worthen’s death in 1888.
+In his letter Alexander writes that his interest in geology and palaeontology began in the 1860’s whilst in America and that he became “a particular friend of Amos Henry Worthen”, a self- taught fossil and mineral collector who became the Illinois State Geologist.
+He was responsible for surveying the entire Illinois area, gathering a number of leading geologists and palaeontologists to work with him.
+Their work is recorded in an eight volume set of detailed reports published between 1866 and 1890, the last volume after Worthen’s death in 1888.

-A search of the volumes proved successful; in Vol 6, in 1875, Alex is thanked for providing “important information and material derived from coal measure information coal No 5 – examples from roof shale.”
+A search of the volumes identified Alexander’s contribution to that work.
+In Vol 6, in 1875, Alex is thanked for providing “important information and material derived from coal measure information coal No 5 – examples from roof shale.”
 Then in Vol 7 for the period 1882-83 Alex is mentioned more regularly: “[a]t Gillespie in Macoupin County a shaft has been sunk during the past year by B L Dorsey & Son for the details of which I am indebted to Mr Alexander Butters”.
-Later in that volume he mentions a previously unknown specimen of vertebrae found by Alex, named by Worthen as Ctenacanthus buttersi in his honour.
+Later in that volume Worthen mentions a previously unknown specimen of vertebrae found by Alexander, which he would name Ctenacanthus buttersi in his honour.
 This shark fossil is housed in the Smithsonian’s Frank Springer collection, Springer being one of the eminent scientists Worthen worked with.
 Alex sold his own fossil collection to Mr Worthen for the State of Illinois for $1000.

-The NHSN Library has a book from the John Simm collection by Professor Gurley and S.A.
-Miller and inside is Alex Butters’s signature, along with a compliments slip from Professor Gurley.
-I like to think that Alex had a good chinwag with all three men as they discussed their collections and reminisced about their time in Cramlington Colliery.
-I am sure Alex’s tales of American life (including the Civil War) would have been an eye-opener too.
+The NHSN Library also has a book in the John Simm collection by Professor Gurley and S.A.
+Miller which inside bears Alexander’s signature, along with a compliments slip from Professor Gurley.
+I can only assume this was a gift to John from Alexander.
+I like to think therefore that when Alexander returned in 1892, he met up with all three men Joseph Taylor, John Salt and John Simm; they had a good chinwag as they discussed their collections and reminisced about their time in Cramlington Colliery.
+I am sure Alexander’s tales of American life including the Civil War would have been an eye opener too.

 The author wishes to thank: